-When caring for your horse or pony you'll want to make sure your they have a suitable place to live.
-Horses need plenty of room to exercise outside, and acess to shelter from extremes of weather.
-They also need dry areas to stand or lie down to help ensure that they remain happy and healthy.
+When caring for your horse or pony you'll want to make sure they have a suitable place to live.
+Horses need plenty of room to exercise outside and access to shelter from extremes of weather.
+They also need dry areas to stand or lie down in to help ensure that they remain happy and healthy.

 Things you should do

 - Make sure that where your horse lives is secure and free from hazards, this includes ensuring fences are in good condition and escape-proof.